http4s/http4s/docs/src/main/tut/json.md

 case class Repo(id: Long, name: String, full_name: String, owner: User, `private`: Boolean, html_url: String, description: String, size: Int, stargazers_count: Int, language: String, forks_count: Int, open_issues_count: Int, forks: Int, open_issues: Int, watchers: Int)
 ```

 This parts skips over the [client] explanation.
-We'll use argonaut, with
+We'll use circe, with
-[argonaut-shapeless] for codec derivation.
+[circe-generic] for codec derivation.
 The JSON decoder is provided by
-`ArgonautShapeless`, and passed to the `client.expect` method via the second
+circe-generic, and passed to the `client.expect` method via the second
-argument, which is usually an implicit `EntityDecoder`, but in this case, we
+argument, which is usually an implicit `EntityDecoder`.
+In this case,
-want to be more explicit.
+we want to be more explicit.

 <!-- For more information about the uri templating, visit [uri]. -->